getodk/central-backend/docs/api.md

 ## Session Authentication [/v1/sessions]

-This is the authentication method used by the Super Adventure frontend packaged with Jubilant Garbanzo.
+This is the authentication method used by the ODK Central Frontend packaged with Central Backend.
 Only `User`s can authenticate this way.
 It consists mostly of two steps:

 1. **Logging in**: presenting an Email Address and a Password for verification, after which a new `Session` is created.
 Associated with the Session is an expiration and a bearer token.
 Sessions expire 24 hours after they are created.
 2. **Using the session**: each request to the API needs a header attached to it: `Authorization: Bearer {token}`.
 This authenticates that particular request as belonging to the Session we created by logging in.